efrecon/unforge/README.md

 ## Usage

+### Script

-The behaviour of `ungit` is controlled by a series of environment variables -- all starting with `UNGIT_` -- and by its command-line (short) options.
+The behaviour of [`ungit`](./ungit.sh) is controlled by a series of environment variables -- all starting with `UNGIT_` -- and by its command-line (short) options.
 Options have precedence over environment variables.
 The first argument to `ungit` is a command, and this command defaults to `add`.
 Provided `ungit.sh` is in your `$PATH`, run the following command to get help over both the variables, the CLI options and commands.

 ```bash
 ungit.sh -h